michi-gato/libraryblorg/snguyen_cv.md

 Greetings, you've found **Sarah Nguyen**.
-Here are the library-related activities I've experienced throughout my life that lead me to where I am today.
+Here are the library/archive-related activities I've experienced throughout my life that lead me to where I am today.

-### CURRENTLY
+# CURRENTLY

-#### Assistant Research Scientist for NYU Libraries in NYC
+#### Research Scientist for NYU Libraries in NYC
 (April 2019—Present)
 * Researcher for the Sloan grant-funded project: [Investigating & Archiving the Scholarly Git Experience](https://investigating-archiving-git.gitlab.io/)
 * Write and conduct quantiative and qualitative research methods to gather data and understand scholars and researchers' processes and behaviorial trends with Git and Git hosting platforms.